De Rham comparison and Poincar\'e duality for rigid varieties: Introduction

 In Section \ref{sec-comp-alg}, we deduce the de Rham comparison and the compatibility with Poincar\'e duality for the cohomology with partial compact support and the generalized interior cohomology similarly defined over \emph{algebraic varieties}, by showing that the various constructions are compatible with the analytification functors.

-In Section \ref{sec-Sh-var}, we apply the results in Section \ref{sec-comp-alg} to Shimura varieties, in the setting of \cite[\aSec \logRHsecShvar]{Diao/Lan/Liu/Zhu:lrhrv}, and obtain the de Rham comparison and the dual Bernstein--Gelfand--Gelfand \Pth{BGG} decomposition for the cohomology with partial compact support of Shimura varieties with coefficients in the automorphic local systems \Pth{on the \'etale side} and automorphic bundles \Pth{on the de Rham and coherent sides}.
+In Section \ref{sec-Sh-var}, we apply the results in Section \ref{sec-comp-alg} to Shimura varieties, in the setting of \cite[\aSec \logRHsecShvar]{Diao/Lan/Liu/Zhu:lrhrv}, and obtain the de Rham comparison and the dual Bernstein--Gelfand--Gelfand \Pth{BGG} decomposition for the cohomology with partial compact support of automorphic local systems \Pth{on the \'etale side} and automorphic bundles \Pth{on the de Rham and coherent sides} on general Shimura varieties.
 As a byproduct, we can compute the Hodge--Tate weights of the \'etale cohomology with partial compact support in terms of the dual BGG decomposition.
 We also obtained corresponding results for the generalized interior cohomology and, when the coefficients have regular weights, for the intersection cohomology as well.